masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```

-Though **parentCallback** is now called, it will execute it's function definition.
-This function definition is where the **parentFunc** function uses it as an whole callback argument.
+After calling **parentCallback** function, it will execute it's function definition which is the callback argument of **parentFunc** function.
 ```javascript
 parentFunc(() => {
   ...